getodk/docs/scan-form-designer-using.rst

   You must use :program:`Google Chrome`; other web browsers are not compatible at this time.

-The Scan Form designer presents a default page, the toolbar across the top of the screen, and Form Properties in the grey editing area surrounding the the page.
+The Scan Form designer presents a default page, the toolbar across the top of the screen, and Form Properties in the gray editing area surrounding the the page.

 .. image:: /img/scan-form-designer/scan-form-blank.*
   :alt: ODK Scan Form Designer Homepage